Creating a Career Development Plan: Tips and Strategies

 - Enhances the chances for career progression.

-Creating a career development plan involves analyzing abilities and strengths then implementing active steps to professional growth.
+Creating a career development plan is about evaluating your strengths and weaknesses of skillsets then implementing active steps to professional advancement.

-The first step when creating your career development plan is to assess your current skills, abilities strengths, weaknesses, and areas where improvement is needed.
+The first step in creating your career plan of development is to review your current competencies, skillsets strengths, areas of strength, and areas that require improvement.

 Ask yourself these questions: